 Form IL-990-T Instructions.

-File Form IL-1041, annually by the 15th day of the 4th month following the close of the year.
+- Form IL-1041 is due on or before the 15th day of the 4th month following the close of the tax year.

-We grant you an automatic six-month filing extension of time to file your fiduciary tax return.
-You are not required to file a form in order to obtain this automatic extension.
+You are not required to file a form to obtain this extension.
 However, if you expect tax to be due, you must use Form IL-1041-V, Payment Voucher for Fiduciary Income and Replacement Tax, to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
 An extension of time to file your Form IL-1041 does not extend the amount of time to pay your Illinois tax liability.

 Pass-through withholding payments

-A new law became effective for tax years ending on or after December 31, 2008.
-This law requires S corporations, partnerships, and trusts to make Illinois Income Tax payments on behalf of nonresident shareholders, partners, and beneficiaries.
+For tax years ending on or after December 31, 2008, S corporations, partnerships, and trusts are required to make Illinois Income Tax payments on behalf of their nonresident shareholders, partners, and beneficiaries.
 Although this is referred to as “pass-through entity withholding”, deductions are not actually taken from payments the pass-through entities make to their owners.
 Instead, the pass-through entities are required to make an income tax payment, a “pass-through withholding payment,” on behalf of the nonresident owner for each taxable year.